buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 **Actions*Claws.** Melee Weapon Attack*: +4 to hit, reach 1 m, one target.

 *Hit:* 7 (2d4 + 2) slashing damage, 1 Bleeding damage.
 If the target is a creature other than an elf or undead, it must succeed on a DC 13 Fortitude Saving Throw or be paralyzed for 1 minute.
-The target can repeat the Saving Throw at the end of each of its rounds, ending the effect if it succeeds the Saving Throw.
+The target can repeat the Saving Throw at the end of each of its rounds, ending the effect if it succeeds on the Saving Throw.

 ***Bite.** Melee Weapon Attack*: +4 to hit, reach 1 m, one creature.